StuartCox3107/meetings-reimagined/README.md

 * Code for image carousel control and navbar toggler taken directly from Bootstrap example code
 * Modal for form sending pop-up taken from WS3 Schools
 * Images: Warehouse images are owned images, all other images from Shutterstock paid account
-* Code line 11: Polyfill taken from Stack Overflow to make sure date picker works on all browser versions
+* Code line 10 (in index.html): Polyfill taken from Stack Overflow to make sure date picker works on all browser versions
 * Mentor Rohit Sharma for his advice on improving the site